• Skip to primary navigation

 Ingredients Required

 Green Chilli: The key ingredient is the sweet, tangy, mildly spicy chilli peppers.
-The banana peppers, Jalapeno, California Chilli, or any other similar variety are the perfect pick for this pakora recipe.
+The banana peppers, Jalapeno, California Chilli, or similar varieties are perfect for this pakora recipe.

-In India, peppers for making fritters are sold commonly as – bhajji mirchi or bajji chilli.
-They are pale green in color, mildly spicy like bell pepper, and almost the size of your palm.
+In India, peppers for making fritters are commonly sold as – bhajji mirchi or bajji chilli.
+They are pale green, mildly spicy like bell pepper, and almost the size of your palm.

 Ingredients For The Filling

-Boiled Potato: Any variety of boiled potatoes (that can be grated or mashed) are good for the filling.
-Try not to use the boxed mashed potatoes powder.
+• Boiled Potatoes (grated or mashed) are good for the filling.
+Try not to use the boxed mashed potato powder.
 Potatoes boiled from scratch are perfect.

-Onion: They give a sweet flavor and crunch to the potato filling.
+• Onion: They give a sweet flavour and crunch to the potato filling.

 SECRET Ingredient: In between potato filling, add a stick of mozzarella, paneer, or any other cheese you like.
-That soft cheesy center inside the spicy potato filling tastes so delicious.
+That soft cheesy centre inside the spicy potato filling tastes so delicious.

-Variation: You can add grated paneer or shredded cheese to the potato filling as well.
+Variation: Add grated paneer or shredded cheese to the potato filling.

 Ingredients For The Batter

-SECRET Ingredient: Baking Soda and piping hot oil makes the bajji batter light, fluffy, and yield extra crispy pakora.
+SECRET Ingredient: Baking Soda and piping hot oil makes the bajji batter light, and fluffy.

 Serving Suggestion

-The mirchi vada or bajji taste best with spicy mint chutney.
+The mirchi vada or bajji tastes best with spicy mint chutney.

-In many parts of India, chilli bajji is served garlic chutney or sweet tamarind chutney as well.
+In many parts of India, chilli bajji is served with garlic or sweet tamarind chutney.
 It is a fried snack that tastes delicious with a variety of chutney or dipping sauce.
-So the creative possibilities of serving chilli bajji are endless.
+So the creative possibilities of serving mirch pakoda are endless.

 More Indian Snack Recipes